-Deposit Switch provides clients with a seamless way to enable automated direct deposit switching in their application.
-By connecting to their payroll account via Pinwheel, users can make updates to their direct deposit settings without needing to rely on manual processes, paper forms, and other friction-filled methods.
+Deposit Switch provides clients with a seamless way to enable direct deposit switching in their application.
+By connecting to their payroll account via Pinwheel, users can make updates to their direct deposit settings in an easy, automated fashion.

 Pinwheel can help increase profitability, engagement, and customer LTV via greater direct deposit penetration.

 Direct Deposit Switch enables users to update their direct deposit settings directly in your native experience.
 In just a few clicks, users can change where they receive part or all of their paycheck.
 To take advantage of this flow, you will use our

 Pinwheel's primary method for completing a Direct Deposit Switch is our Automated Direct Deposit Switch.
 Our direct integrations to thousands of payrolls platforms and employers allow users to switch their direct deposit in real time.
 The outcome of that switch is then communicated back to you instantly.

 There are several types of direct deposit switches that users can make:

 - Full Switch: Replaces all existing allocation accounts with the account specified in the Link token.

 - Partial Switch: Allows users to add or switch one account using any of the following allocation types: